Andrei Eberhardt

-Andrei Avgustovich Ebergard (Андрей Августович Эбергард; 9 November 1856 – 19 April 1919), better known as Andrei Eberhardt, was an admiral in the Imperial Russian Navy of German ancestry.
+Andrei Augustovich Ebergard (Андрей Августович Эбергард; 9 November 1856 – 19 April 1919) was an Imperial Russian Navy admiral of German ancestry.

 Biography

-Eberhardt was born in Patras, Greece, where his father, August Eberhardt, served as the Russian consul.
+Eberhardt was born in Patras, Greece, where his father, August Eberhardt, served as the consul for the Russian Empire.
 He had Westphalian ancestry; his grandfather Johann Karl Eberhardt moved from Hamburg to Russia during the early-19th century.
 He was not baptised a Lutheran but an Orthodox because his mother was Russian.

 Eberhardt graduated from the Russian Marine Cadet Corps in 1878.
 From 1882 to 1884 he served in the Siberian Military Flotilla as a signals officer.
 In 1886, he became a flag officer and adjutant to Admiral Ivan Shestakov (Minister of the Navy, in office: 1882-1888) and in 1891 he became a flag officer to Admiral Pavel Petrovich Tyrtov commanding the Russian Pacific Squadron.
 In 1896 Eberhardt transferred to the Black Sea Fleet, serving as gunnery officer on the battleships Ekaterina II and Chesma.
 In 1898 he moved back to the Russian Far East; he commanded the cruiser Admiral Nakhimov and took part in suppressing the Boxer Rebellion of 1899-1901 in China.

 During the Russo–Japanese War of 1904-1905 Eberhardt served as chief naval aide to Yevgeni Ivanovich Alekseyev, the Viceroy of the Russian Far East (in office: 1903-1904).
 In 1905 he captained the battleship Imperator Aleksandr II and in 1906 became captain of the battleship Panteleimon.
 He was promoted to rear admiral in 1907 and to vice admiral in 1909.

 Eberhardt served as Chief of the Russian Naval General Staff from 1908 and as Commander-in-Chief of the Black Sea Fleet from 1911.
 Following the outbreak of World War I in 1914, his top achievement was setting up a naval blockade of the Zonguldak coal fields from 1915 and thus choking the coal supply of the German-Turkish fleet.
 He also commanded the Russian battleship squadron during the Battle of Cape Sarych (near the Crimea) in November 1914.
 However, he showed reluctance to start further offensive actions against Ottoman positions in the Bosporus, and Aleksandr Kolchak succeeded him in June 1916.